 There is no doubt that the best way to keep mice away is by sealing mice entry points!

 If a mouse cannot get into your home, you will not have to deter them or keep them away!
-The mice simply cannot get in.
+The mice cannot get in.

 You can use these 6 scents to keep mice away from your home.

 If used correctly, peppermint oil will repel mice.
 You need to know some things before using it to make it as effective as it can be.